poi9915/Binary-Clock/README.md

-# dmo_flutter
+# Binary Clock

-A new Flutter project.
+A Binary Clock project using Flutter

 ## Getting Started